 Postgres is an open source relational database management system.

 The Cloud Foundry technical community maintains both BOSH releases and integrations with MySQL and Postgres in order to provide both an OSBAPI-compatible service broker for provisioning and to support the data storage needs of the Cloud Foundry Application Runtime control plane.

 etcd is a distributed key value database that provides a reliable way to store data across a cluster of machines.

 Etcd has been a part of the Cloud Foundry Application Runtime at various points in its architectural evolution and is also a key architectural component of Kubernetes.
-It’s therefore a critical piece of the Cloud Foundry Container Runtime and also supports Kubernetes clusters hosting Cloud Foundry Application Runtime via CF Containerization and Eirini efforts.
+It’s therefore a critical piece of the Cloud Foundry Container Runtime and also supports Kubernetes clusters hosting Cloud Foundry Application Runtime via Project Quarks and Eirini efforts.

 Monit is a process monitoring tool used to manage programs, files, directories and filesystems on a Unix system.

 Monit is used by Cloud Foundry BOSH to manage processes configured by BOSH for each VM deployed.
 The BOSH project has recently introduced an alternative to Monit, called the BOSH Process Monitor.

 The buildpack project team actively incorporates new releases of the language runtimes and included frameworks, both to ensure that the latest features are available to developers building on top of Cloud Foundry and to help protect our ecosystem from exposure to announced vulnerabilities of these embedded projects.